Leslie D. Zettergren

 Leslie D. Zettergren is an American biomedical researcher.
 He was born in 1943.

 Career

-He received a BS degree from Southern Illinois University and a PhD from Tulane University.
+He received a BS degree from Southern Illinois University and a PhD in Cell and Molecular Biology from Tulane University.

 He was a faculty member at Carroll University in Waukesha, Wisconsin.

 His research is focused on understanding the development of the amphibian and avian immune systems.